 Chevrolet Spark Interior

 - "Hard plastic surfaces are expected in an affordable hatchback, but the Spark has some well-textured trim pieces that impart a subtly classier ambience.
-Sporty, motorcycle-like gauges add further visual interest, featuring both a traditional speedometer and a digital multifunction display." -- Edmunds
+Sporty, motorcycle-like gauges add further visual interest, featuring both a traditional speedometer and a digital multifunction display." -- Edmunds (2014)

-- "The available MyLink touchscreen infotainment system adds to the Spark's modern vibe with sharp graphics and intuitive menus." -- Edmunds
+- "The available MyLink touchscreen infotainment system adds to the Spark's modern vibe with sharp graphics and intuitive menus." -- Edmunds (2014)

 Next Steps: Chevrolet Spark

-- View the best prices for the 2014 Chevrolet Spark
+- View the best prices for the 2015 Chevrolet Spark

 - Calculate monthly payment and apply for a loan

-- See what others paid for the 2014 Chevrolet Spark
+- See what others paid for the 2015 Chevrolet Spark

 - Search used Chevrolet Spark for sale (1,388 listings)